 Looking at my progress for the first several weeks I saw that my task And time management requires an urgent fix.

 I tried and re-tried different productivity frameworks, task and time management tools, but I never did it systematically.

 This time I took my notes, links, tasks, goals, and projects organized in a single place to be able to use it as a kind of my personal dashboard - control panel for all my processes.

 I've picked Notion as a tool to handle all my stuff, spent a couple of days to set up my notion-dashboard-super tool and now I use it almost every day.
 Here is my tasks and project management template.

 Mainly because of New Year and X-Mas holidays I decided to make my sabbatical a little longer.
 Initially, I planned roughly about 3 months for the sabbatical, but now I think that it will take one more month.

 What was done

-- Finally, I've managed to find time for ophthalmological research of my weaken eyesight.
+- Finally, I've managed to find time for ophthalmological research of my eyesight.
 Luckily it's not as bad as I used to think.
-I'll repeat it in a year and probably perform a surgery.
+I'll repeat it in a year and probably perform surgery.

-- I've performed all repairs of my car: maintenance is done.
+- I've performed all repairs to my car: maintenance is done.
 Furthermore, there were many small scratches, so I've repainted almost all the front of the car.
-Fenders, hood, bumper are in perfect condition now.
+The fenders, hood, and bumper are in perfect condition now.

 - I've finally finished all improvements and furnished my home office.
-Now it's incredibly cozy and comfortable workspace.
+Now it's an incredibly cozy and comfortable workspace.